StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 ### Remove AWS resources

 To clean up the remaining resources inside your AWS account, remove any configured VPC flow logs and delete the StackState AWS Cloudformation stack from the AWS account being monitored.
-This can be done using the [AWS web console](aws.md#aws-web-console) or the [AWS CLI](aws.md#aws-cli).
+Do this using the [AWS web console](aws.md#aws-web-console) or the [AWS CLI](aws.md#aws-cli).

 #### AWS Web console